chunribu/miidl/README.md

 #### 1) Quality Control

-This is the very first procedure to perform filtering according to the missing rate.
+This is the very first procedure to perform filtering according to the non-missing (observation) rate.

 #### 2) Normalization